Svalbard Case Study

 How has migration brought people to Svalbard?

 The first residents of Svalbard were whalers, who arrived 400 years ago.
 The whalers were followed by miners, who extracted large quantities of coal for exportation around the world.
-Today, high-end tourist workers catering for last-chance to see cruises through the disappearing Arctic ice, are the latest residents, along with academics and diplomats studying the impact of climate change.
-Under the terms of the Svalbard Treaty recognising Norway’s sovereignty, anyone can live in the archipelago without a visa, laeding to a demographic shift with English, Thais, Germans and Italians now living in Svalbard.
+Today, high-end tourist workers catering to last-chance-to-see cruises through the disappearing Arctic ice are the latest residents, along with academics and diplomats studying the impact of climate change.
+Under the terms of the Svalbard Treaty, which recognises Norway’s sovereignty, anyone can live in the archipelago without a visa, leading to a demographic shift, with English, Thais, Germans and Italians now living in Svalbard.

 Opportunities for development in Svalbard